1991–1992 Georgian coup d'état: Stand-off

+Coup

+On 12 December, the US Secretary of State James Baker gave speech at the Princeton University, where he talked about the American policy in the post-Soviet world.
+He announced:

+This means we will work with those republics and any common entity which commit to responsible security policies, democratic political practices, and free market economics.
+Fortunately, new leaders are emerging who are committed to these principles.
+The three tasks I have outlined represent those areas where our principles matter the most.
+They also represent the responsibilities members of the Euro-Atlantic Community already have assumed.
+By accepting these responsibilities, new political entities in the former Soviet Union can join in the democratic commonwealth of nations, gain political acceptance, and justify our economic support.

+Clearly, some - Russian, Ukraine, Kazakhstan, Armenia and Kyrgyzstan - already are showing their intention to accept the responsibilities of the democratic community of nations.
+They understand that their success depends, above all, on their commitment to democracy and economic liberty.

+Clearly, other governments, for example, Georgia are showing already that communism can be replaced by governments that are authoritarian and equally underserving of our acceptance or support.

-On 19 December, Tengiz Kitovani offers an ultimatum to Zviad Gamsakhurdia, asking for his immediate resignation.
-But the latter refuses, an act that would later be criticized by his own Minister of Foreign Affairs Murman Omanidze.
+On 19 December, Tengiz Kitovani offered an ultimatum to Zviad Gamsakhurdia, asking for his immediate resignation.
+But the latter refused.

-On 20 December 1991, Tengiz Kitovani returns to Tbilisi, where he unifies his troops with those of the Mkhedrioni and the Merab Kostava Society militia.
-The next day, the Soviet Union is formally abolished and Georgia refuses to join the Commonwealth of Independent States.
-Zviad Gamsakhurdia barricades himself in the basement of the Parliament building.
+On 20 December 1991, Tengiz Kitovani returned to Tbilisi, where he unified his troops with those of the Mkhedrioni and the Merab Kostava Society militia.
+The next day, the Soviet Union was formally abolished and Georgia refused to join the Commonwealth of Independent States.
+Zviad Gamsakhurdia barricaded himself in the basement of the Parliament building.

-After having arrived in the capital, Kitovani announces, "We did not fight [Gamsakhurdia] actively while international opinion on the authoritarian nature of his personal dictatorship wasn't clear.
+After having arrived in the capital, Kitovani announced, "We did not fight [Gamsakhurdia] actively while international opinion on the authoritarian nature of his personal dictatorship wasn't clear.
 So what we're now doing is not a military coup but rather the overthrow of a dictatorship with the goal of establishing democratic order."